ggold7046/pytorch/README.md

 PyTorch provides tensors that can run on either the CPU or the GPU, greatly accelerating computation.

-We provide a wide variety of tensor routines to accelerate and fit your scientific computation needs such as slicing, indexing, mathematical operations, linear algebra, reductions.
+We provide a wide variety of tensor routines to accelerate and fit your scientific computation needs, such as slicing, indexing, mathematical operations, linear algebra, and reductions.
 And they are fast!

 ### Dynamic Neural Networks: Tape-Based Autograd

-PyTorch has a unique way of building neural networks: using and replaying a tape recorder.
+PyTorch has a unique way of building neural networks: by using and replaying a tape recorder.

 Most frameworks such as TensorFlow, Theano, Caffe, and CNTK have a static view of the world.
 One has to build a neural network and reuse the same structure again and again.